joeytwiddle/significant-white-space/README.md

     if (condition) { action(); };

 Blank lines containing only indentation/whitespace are ignored and preserved, so they do not affect curly wrapping.

+Comment lines are not stripped or injected, or used for indentation, where possible.
+This works for many comment styles, but not in the body of multi-line comments.